Searching for a Success Principle

 So while there are some tried-and-true formulas for building a good company, it is not until knowledge becomes action that a company is born.
 Furthermore, the companies that I see succeeding are the ones that have leaders who believe in themselves.
 The ones who throw themselves into the blaze and use those principals they’ve learned to make their way through it.

 Closers close – whether in sales, fund-raising, or real estate – and when they don’t, they don’t personalize it.
-They assess their weaknesses, lean how to break through, and eventually succeed.
+They assess their weaknesses, learn how to break through, and eventually succeed.

 Anyone with a library card has access to this information.
 The question is – do we let the pursuit of education be a excuse not to act, or an inspiration to act?